FusionAuth/fusionauth-site/_posts/2019-02-19-easy-integration-fusionauth-nodejs.md

 Note that we pass `null` as the first parameter in the `client.register()` call.
 This tells FusionAuth to generate a UUID for this user.
 You can optionally create your own UUID and pass it in place of null.

 Restart the server, and POST to the register route, using `cURL`, or your favorite REST client.
-Here's an example using curl (replace `[Your Application Id]` with your real `applicationId`):
+Here's an example using cURL (replace `[Your Application Id]` with your real `applicationId`):

 ```js
 curl -X POST \